Wouldn’t it be wonderful to step up to the tee and be assured that your first shot of the day flies straight and true?

 Are Polara Straight Golf Balls Legal?

-Just in the interest of fairness, be sure to tell them that you’re using a Polara, as you don’t want to be accused of cheating when you reach the clubhouse!
+In the interest of fairness, be sure to tell them you’re using a Polara, as you don’t want to be accused of cheating when you reach the clubhouse!

 Golf Balls that Only Fly Straight!

-Finding a golf ball that you can hit straighter and longer is something that all golfers can get on board with!
+Finding golf balls that go straight and longer is something that all golfers can get on board with!

-In our opinion, Polara’s self-correcting balls are the holy grail when it comes to straight flying golf balls, but they’re not competition legal and can only be used recreationally.
+In our opinion, Polara’s self-correcting balls are the holy grail for straight-flying golf balls, but they’re not competition legal and can only be used recreationally.

-As such, if you’re looking for a straight-flying golf ball that can be used in competitions, one of the others introduced in this article is a good option for you.
+As such, if you’re looking for a straight-flying golf ball that can be used in competitions, one of the others introduced in this article is a good option.